dgis/xsddiagram/ReadMe.txt

 CHANGES:

 version 0.18 (Not released yet)
+- Add a close entry in the File menu.
+- Add a recently opened list.
+- Show the Windows Explorer registration menu only if we have the adminitrative right.
 - Fixed min/maxOccurs for group references (Thanks Cleric-K).
 - Fixed the node expansion group of type 'All' (Thanks Carsten).
 - Fix a bug when printing with margin!